-First let’s talk storage – essential oils can degrade when they are exposed to heat, light or oxygen.
+Essential oils can degrade when they are exposed to heat, light, or oxygen.
 Your new oils are an investment, make sure you get the most out of them by storing them properly.
 They should be stored in tightly closed, dark glass containers.
-Do not store the oils in plastic jars as some oils could eventually eat through the plastic and make a mess.
+Do not store the oils in plastic jars as some oils could eventually eat through plastic and make a mess.
 Kept in a cool location, they should last at least a year or two.

-1% for topical use in lotions, cremes or for pregnant, elderly, kids 7-18 & those with sensitive skin – 1 drop essential oil per teaspoon carrier oil
+- 1% for topical use in lotions, cremes, or for the pregnant, elderly, kids 7-18, & those with sensitive skin – 1 drop essential oil per teaspoon carrier oil

-If you would like to check out our selection of pre-blended & ready to use essential oil rollers, click here to check out our Etsy page!
+If you would like to check out our selection of pre-blended & ready to use essential oil rollers, check out our online shop!

-Inhale – another way to enjoy the benefits of essential oils is by inhaling the scent.
-Rub the diluted oils on your palms or on a tissue, lightly cover your face and breath slowly & deeply.
-You can also buy essential oil jewelry (like this one!) where you put a few drops of oil on a small pad, then you place the pad in an open locket type necklace and enjoy the scent all day.
+Another way to enjoy the benefits of essential oils is by inhaling the scent.
+Rub the diluted oils on your palms or on a tissue, lightly cover your face, and breathe slowly & deeply.
+You can also buy essential oil jewelry (like this one!) where you put a few drops of oil on a small pad, then you place the pad in an open locket-type necklace and enjoy the scent all day.

-Steam – Boil two cups of water, pour into a bowl and add 2 drops of essential oil.
+Boil two cups of water, pour into a bowl, and add 2 drops of essential oil.
 Put a towel over your head and lean over the bowl.
-Slowly & deeply breath in the steam.
-Alternately, add a couple drops to your washcloth during your shower or purchase quality made shower steamers (like these ones!) which release their aromatherapy goodness as your shower fills with steam.
+Slowly & deeply breathe in the steam.
+Alternately, add a couple drops to your washcloth during your shower or purchase quality-made shower steamers which release their aromatherapy goodness as your shower fills with steam.
 If you are more of a soaker tub kind of person, mix a few drops of essential oil with Epsom salt and add them to your bath.

-Homemade cleaning products – the addition of essential oils into your home cleaning products not only adds scent but antibacterial properties.
+The addition of essential oils into your home cleaning products not only adds scent but can have antibacterial properties.
 For ideas on using essential oils in cleaning click here for my post on kitchen cleaning recipes and here for bathroom cleaning recipes

 Ready for even more essential oil goodness??
 Check out Part III of my Essential Oils for Beginners – Must Have Oils and Blending Recipes!
 If you missed Part I on Choosing Quality Oils, you can check it out here